justinhj/justinhj.github.io/_posts/2018-10-24-radix-trees-dash-and-company-mode.md

 - Common mispelled words list (Do you have trouble with necessary or disappoint?
 Add all your most hated words to the list)
 - Domain words.
 Do you work in a domain with specialist terminology not in a dictionary?
 - Phone numbers, server names, IP addresses and so on

+# Corrections

+Thanks to Reddit user MCHerb for pointing out a couple of things including a typo which have been corrected in this update.